jgcarrillo/reverse-recipes/README.md

 ## 🔧 PHP GD Library

-If you are a Windows user and you are using XAMPP, in order to see the images when you export a recipe as PDF you need to go to your *PHP folder* inside XAMPP, open `php.ini` and uncomment the option `;extension=gd`.
+If you are a Windows user, and you are using XAMPP, in order to see the images when you export a recipe as PDF you need to go to your *PHP folder* inside XAMPP, open `php.ini` and uncomment the option `;extension=gd`.

 The set the GD extension available also in deployment, you need to add it into the `composer.json` file.